jessthespacer/timezone-convert/README.md

 # timezone-convert

 To use, run the code from the command line.
+All times use 24-hour format.

 # Get times for everyone right now
 To get times for everyone right now, run `py timezone-convert.py`.